Kostyantyn Morozov: Minister of Defence

+Resignation and aftermath

+Morozov opposed the subordination of parts of the Soviet Black Sea Fleet to Russia, and criticized the proposal to sell part of its property in exchange for Russian gas.
+His position went contrary to the opinion of both prime minister Leonid Kuchma and president Leonid Kravchuk.
+Due to his position regarding the fate of the Black Sea Fleet, Morozov voluntarily resigned from his post on 4 October 1993.

-After his dismissal from the ministry and the Armed Forces of Ukraine, Morozov participated in various public activities: a Coordination council member of the Ukrainian intelligentsia Congress, leader of electoral public organization "Democratic Association Ukraine", coordinator of democratic parties of Ukraine, a member of the Ukrainian-American consulting committee in policy development.
-In 1994-95 he studied English, foundations of state administration and international security policy at the John F. Kennedy School of Government (Harvard University).
+After his dismissal from the ministry and the Armed Forces of Ukraine, Morozov participated in various public activities: a Coordination Council member of the Ukrainian Intelligentsia Congress, leader of the electoral public organization "Democratic Association Ukraine", coordinator of democratic parties of Ukraine, a member of the Ukrainian-American consulting committee in policy development.
+In 1994-95, he studied English, foundations of state administration, and international security policy at the John F. Kennedy School of Government (Harvard University).

 From 2000 to 2001, Morozov was the Ambassador of Ukraine to Iran.
-In 2003.
-Morozov graduated from the Open International University of Human Development "Ukraine".
-From 2005 to 2007 he headed the Ukraine mission to NATO, but resigned following a change in government policy towards Ukrainian integration into NATO.
+In 2003, Morozov graduated from the Open International University of Human Development "Ukraine".
+From 2005 to 2007, he headed the Ukraine mission to NATO, but resigned following a change in government policy towards Ukrainian integration into NATO.